VATSALVARSHNEY108/B.O.I.-MARK-2/docs/GUI_SOUND_INTEGRATION_GUIDE.md

 ## ✅ Integration Complete!

-The WAV sound effects have been successfully integrated with your VATSAL GUI application!
+The WAV sound effects have been successfully integrated with your BOI GUI application!

 ---